awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 The `Null` condition in the `Condition` block evaluates to true if the `aws:MultiFactorAuthAge` key value is null, indicating that the temporary security credentials in the request were created without the MFA key\.

 The following bucket policy is an extension of the preceding bucket policy\.
 It includes two policy statements\.
-One statement allows the `s3:GetObject` permission on a bucket \(`examplebucket`\) to everyone\.
-Another statement further restricts access to the `examplebucket/taxdocuments` folder in the bucket by requiring MFA\.
+One statement allows the `s3:GetObject` permission on a bucket \(`awsexamplebucket1`\) to everyone\.
+Another statement further restricts access to the `awsexamplebucket1/taxdocuments` folder in the bucket by requiring MFA\.

 ```
  1. {